ssabug/piratengine/README.md

 This repository aims to provide 'low' level open source tools for **Denon DJ** hardware, in particular those using **Engine DJ OS**.

-The first objective is to have simple tools to interact with m.db database, and enable to export/import track and playlist data.
+The first objective is to have simple tools to interact with m.db database.

-Maybe in the future some ethernet related stuff about the players will be investigated.
+Some features about StageLinQ will also be explored.

 ## Features

 ### Database2/m.db
  - [x] Qt GUI (still in progress...)
  - [x] make a backup of the currently edited database